tudocomp/tudocomp/docs/Documentation.md

 ([`Env`](@DX_ENV@)) via its [constructor](@DX_ALGORITHM_CTOR@).
 The environment
 provides access to algorithm options as explained below.
 It is retrieved using the [`env`](@DX_ALGORITHM_ENV@) function.

+A dummy environment can be created with the function `create_env`, passing a `Meta` object for initialization.

 ### Options